dallasbgray/CR-10-bootloader-and-firmware/README.md

 This is ONLY for the CR-10 3D printer!
 The general process may apply to most 3D printers but any specific firmware, AVRISP, flashing method, is device specific!
 The instructions are for Windows 10, although it's probably easier on a Mac/Linux due to drivers being built in.

-Note: I ***strongly advise against*** using the firmware I have uploaded here and instead suggest you go to [Marlin's website](https://marlinfw.org/meta/download/ "Marlin Firmware") in order get the latest firmware.
+>Note: I ***strongly advise against*** using the firmware I have uploaded here and instead suggest you go to [Marlin's website](https://marlinfw.org/meta/download/ "Marlin Firmware") in order get the latest firmware.
 I modified the firmware above to **remove several features** in order to fit it on the 8-bit board, and this is just me saving my last known good config.
-Check **below** to see what I changed. **EDIT HERE**
+Check **below** to see what I changed.

-Probably the only file you'll need is the CH340 driver if you are on Windows 10 for the Melzi board.

 ---